 The benefits to having a qualified intermediary to facilitate your exchange are numerous.
 Your intermediary will prepare all the required documents, and make sure that you hit all of the deadlines.
 Additionally, your qualified intermediary is available throughout your exchange to answer any of your questions and ensure that you complete all the necessary steps for a successful 1031 exchange.

-Contact our Duluth qualified intermediaries today to talk about your 1031 exchange and defer your taxes on the sale of real or personal property – 218.831.1031.
+Contact our Duluth qualified intermediaries today to talk about your 1031 exchange and defer your taxes on the sale of real property – 218.831.1031.